MarkoMarjamaa/JVC2MQTT/README.md

 # JVC2MQTT
-Control JVC/Pioneer projector with serial and control it as switch in Home Assistant
+Control JVC/Pioneer projector with serial and control it as switch in Home Assistant This is tested with Pioneer Kuro KRF-9000FD which is rebranded version of JVC DLA-HD2.

 Create /home/pi/jvc2mqtt dir and place files there.